-Amount of (Loss) Gain Recognized in Income - Pre-Tax (in millions) For the Y ear Ended Decer nber 31, 2021 2020 2019 Derivatives designated as hedging instruments: Cash flow hedges: Foreign currency contracts 2 \$ (29) \$ \$ 17 \$ - Commodity contracts 2 42 (35) (13) Total derivatives designated as hedging instruments 13 (18) (13) Derivatives not designated as hedging instruments: Foreign currency contracts 3 18 89 (58) Foreign currency contracts 2 (14) 14 - Commodity contracts 2 (18) 9 9 Total derivatives not designated as hedging instruments (14) 112 (49) Total derivatives \$ (1) \$ \$ 94 \$ (62)
+Amount of (Loss) Gain Recognized in Income - Pr (in millions) For the Year Ended December 31, 2021 2020 2 Derivatives designated as hedging instruments: Cash flow hedges: Foreign currency contracts 2 \$ (29) \$ 17 \$ Commodity contracts 2 42 (35) (13) Total derivatives designated as hedging instruments 13 (18) (13) Derivatives not designated as hedging instruments: Foreign currency contracts 3 18 89 (58) Foreign currency contracts 2 (14) 14 Commodity contracts 2 (18) 9 9 Total derivatives not designated as hedging instruments (14) 112 (49) Total derivatives \$ (1) \$ 94 \$ (62)

-^{1.} For cash flow hedges, this represents the portion of the gain (loss) reclassified from accumulated OCI into income during the period.

-^{2.} Recorded in cost of goods sold.

-3 Gain recognized in other income - net was partially offset by the related gain on the foreign currency-denominated monetary assets and liabilities of the company's operations.
-See Note 9 - Supplementary Information, to the Consolidated Financial Statements for additional information.
+- 1. For cash flow hedges, this represents the portion of the gain (loss) reclassified from accumulated OCI into income during the period. - Recorded in cost of goods sold. - 3.
+Gain recognized in other income net was partially offset by the related gain on the foreign currency-denominated monetary assets and liabilities of the company's operations.
+See Note 9 Supplementary Information, to the Consolidated Financial Statements for additional information.